sbbasak/CIT_ES_PP_2001_Assignment-2/README.md

 sample output:
 your marks is 80 and you got A+

-2. WAP that takes out time and take another input as your regular outtime.
+2.WAP that takes out time and take another input as your regular outtime.
 If out time is greater than regular outtime then show the overtime, sample input: enter your regular outtime: 6